Trump says he wants to ‘clean out’ Gaza and move Palestinians

 Trump called for Jordan, Egypt and other Arab nations to increase the number of Palestinian refugees they are accepting.
 His hope is they take enough to allow the area to start anew.

 Trump has built his political career around being unapologetically pro-Israel.
-On his larger vision for Gaza, Trump told reporters on Air Force One he had call earlier in the day with King Abdullah II of Jordan and would speak Sunday with President Abdel Fattah el-Sissi of Egypt.
+On his larger vision for Gaza, Trump told reporters on Air Force One he had a call earlier in the day with King Abdullah II of Jordan and would speak Sunday with President Abdel Fattah el-Sisi of Egypt.

 “I’d like Egypt to take people,” Trump said in a Saturday meeting with reporters.
 “You’re talking about probably a million and a half people, and we just clean out that whole thing and say, ‘You know, it’s over.’”